What we need to know about ageing

 Different aspects of ageing

 Ageing is a complex and continuous process that begins with birth and ends with death.
 It is a multi-dimensional process of biological, psychological and social changes.
-The age of a person is normally defined in years and months ( ), but there are also other aspects to age:
+The age of a person is normally defined in years and months ( Chronological age is the age of a person measured in units (usually years) from birth to a given date. ), but there are also other aspects to age:

 Changes that occur with ageing